 Federal Register: The federal government publishes all regulations in the Federal Register, along with other materials (such as proposed rules, and notices).

 Code of Federal Regulations: The regulations are collected, rearranged by subject, and published in the Code of Federal Regulations.

-A legal newspaper published every business day.
-Contains all federal agency regulations (final rules).
+A legal newspaper published every government business day.
+Contains all federal agency regulations.
 Also contains notices, proposed rules, presidential proclamations, executive orders, and public laws.
 Rules and proposed rules include citations to the Code of Federal Regulations (C.F.R.).
-Arrangement is alphabetically by agency.
-Monthly and annual indexes (Ref KF70 .A21) are arranged by agency with some general subject references.
 Published since 1936.
-The Federal Register is available in several online versions; dates of coverage and searching capabilities differ.
+The Federal Register is available in several online versions; searching capabilities differ.

-The print edition from the Government Printing Office is the official edition of the Code of the Federal Regulations.
 The CFR is the subject arrangement (codification) of the general and permanent regulations of federal agencies.
-The regulations are arranged (codified) into 50 subject areas, called "titles."
+The regulations are arranged (codified) into 50 subject areas, called "Titles."
 Indexing is by agency with some subject references.
 The CFR is revised once a year, in a quarterly publication cycle.
-This Library retains only the most current revision, except for Title 3 (The President) which is retained permanently.
 The CFR is available in several online versions.
 Dates of coverage and searching capabilities differ.
-Note: "title" refers to a subject section of the code.

 The legal citation for a Rule in the Federal Register identifies the volume and page where the rule is published.

 A citation to a rule in the Code of Federal Regulations identifies the title number, the abbreviation "C.F.R.", the part and/or section number, and the year of the latest revision of the title, in parentheses.